 - Transcript records are maintained for all credit earned by extension.

-- A maximum of thirty semester hours for Texas State credit may be completed through a combination of correspondence, extension, and study abroad courses.
+- Unless a student is granted a waiver by the academic department of the student's major, a maximum of thirty semester hours for Texas State credit may be completed through a combination of correspondence, extension, Study-in-America, and Education Abroad courses.

 - Students on active suspension from Texas State are not eligible to enroll in courses for extension credit.